DataDog/datadog-agent/docs/cluster-agent/GETTING_STARTED.md

 ## Troubleshooting

+To execute the following commands, you will first need to be inside the pod of the Cluster Agent or the Node Agent.
+You can use `kubectl exec -it <datadog-cluster-agent pod name> bash`

 #### On the DCA side

 To see what cluster level metadata is served by the DCA exec in the pod and run: